Question 22: Was the product thawed from a cryopreserved state prior to infusion?

 Indicate if any portion of the product was thawed prior to this infusion.
 If the product was never cryopreserved, select No.

-Question 23: Was the entire product thawed?
+Question 23: Was the entire product received by the center thawed?

 If this infusion is using “leftover” cells from a previous infusion, the “leftover” portion is now considered the entire product.
 Therefore, if all the “leftover” cells were thawed, select Yes.
 If a portion of the “leftover” cells were not used and remain frozen, select No.

-Question 26: Date thawing process initiated:
+Question 24: Date thawing process initiated

 Report the date the thawing process began.

-Question 27: Time at initiation of thaw (24-hour clock):
+Question 25: Time at initiation of thaw (24-hour clock)

-Question 28: Time of thaw completion (24-hour clock):
+Question 26: Time of thaw completion (24-hour clock)

-Question 29: What method was used to thaw the product?
+Questions 27 – 28: What method was used to thaw the product?

 Report the method used to thaw the product.
 Only report the method of thawing the product.
-If a method other than Water bath or Electric warmer was used to thaw the product, select Other method and specify the method
+If a method other than Water bath or Electric warmer was used, select Other method and specify the method.

 Indicate if any incidents occurred regarding the product during the thawing process.

 If any product complaints were found while preparing or thawing the product, a product complaint form (Form 3010) must be completed.
-Possible complaints include, but are not limited to: broken bags, a clot in the product, or missing documentation used to identify the product.
+Possible complaints include, but are not limited to, broken bags, a clot in the product, or missing documentation used to identify the product.

-Question 32: Was the product processed prior to infusion?
+Question 30: Was the product processed prior to infusion?

 If the product was shipped to your facility, do not report processing of the product performed at the collection center.

 Indicate the method(s) of stem cell processing.
+Select all that apply.

-• Buffy coat enriched: Buffy coat enrichment is performed to reduce/remove mature erythrocytes and plasma.1 Buffy coat enrichment performed as part of the cryopreservation process should not be reported as product processing.
+- Buffy coat enriched: Buffy coat enrichment is performed to reduce/remove mature erythrocytes and plasma.1 Buffy coat enrichment performed as part of the cryopreservation process should not be reported as product processing.

-• Diluted: Dilution is performed to reduce the cell concentration.1
+- Diluted: Dilution is performed to reduce the cell concentration.1

-• Plasma reduced: Plasma reduction is performed to remove plasma via sedimentation or centrifugation.1 Plasma reduction / removal performed as part of the cryopreservation process should not be reported as product processing.
+- Plasma reduced: Plasma reduction is performed to remove plasma via sedimentation or centrifugation.1 Plasma reduction / removal performed as part of the cryopreservation process should not be reported as product processing.

-• RBC reduced: RBC reduction is performed to reduce/remove mature erythrocytes from the product.1
+- RBC reduced: RBC reduction is performed to reduce/remove mature erythrocytes from the product.1

-• Washed: Washing is performed to remove cryoprotectant (such as DMSO) from the product.1
+- Washed: Washing is performed to remove cryoprotectant (such as DMSO) from the product.1

 1 ISTB 128.
 Standard Terminology for Blood, Cellular Therapy, and Tissue Product Descriptions.
 ICCBBA ST-002.
 Version.
 4.9.
 March 2012.

-Question 34: Was the product manipulated prior to infusion?
+Question 32: Was the product manipulated prior to infusion?

 Product manipulation includes changes made to the original product affecting the physical properties of the product (i.e., ex-vivo T-cell depletion or CD34 selection).